fusioncharts/dev_centre_docs/chart-guide/chart-configurations/loading-external-logo.md

 breadcrumb: [["Home", "/"], ["External Logo"]]
 ---

-You can load external logos at runtime which will be displayed over the chart.
+You can load external logos at runtime which will be displayed on the chart.
 The logos can be GIF/JPEG/PNG or SWF files that reside on the same sub-domain as the chart.

 ## Add an External Logo